-Let your Slow Cooker do the work for you when you make this delicious EASIEST EVER Slow Cooker Pot Roast!
+Let your Slow Cooker do the work for you when you make this delicious Easy pot roast and gravy!
 Simple ingredients and a simple prep make for a tasty result!
 An excellent all day crock pot recipe!

 Please note that some of my blog posts here at Little Home in the Making may contain affiliate links.
 If you make a purchase through these links, I will get a small commission at no additional cost to you.
 Please see my Disclaimer for more information.